-Coercive manipulation can occur in any relationship -- intimate, friendship, work or student-related, high-demand group, or otherwise.
-The unaware "victim" or target in an abusive system is lured in, recruited or seduced by a perpetrator with narcissistic and anti-social or sociopathic traits in a step by step process of indoctrination that is intended to changes her beliefs and weaken her self-worth.
-An adult can be promised a better quality of life, enduring love, an easy solution to life's complex problems, a promise to actualize her dreams.
+Coercive manipulation can occur in any relationship -- intimate, friendship, work or student-related, high-demand group, family, or otherwise.
+An adult can be promised a better quality of life, enduring love, an easy solution to life's complex problems, a promise to actualize her dreams, a partnership in the service of helping others.
 Her (although it can be "his") strengths and vulnerabilities are exploited, she becomes more dependent emotionally and financially.
-The situation gradually changes with the perpetrator's increasing demands and control.
-Within the abusive system, the abuser/perpetrator takes center stage and dominates with his or her rules and beliefs.
 A child in such a system may become "parentified" in role-reversal to take care of the parent's needs.
-It can be dangerous to assert personal rights.
+It can be dangerous to assert personal rights and pursue healthy goals.
 Differentiation, self-autonomy and self-agency are not tolerated or diminished.
-The person thought to be a benign leader or partner exhibits Jekyll and Hyde characteristics with varying degrees of harm.
+The abuser is motivated for her own gains.

-People who psychologically and physically leave or in some cases, distance themselves from gaslighters, corrupt leaders, abusive partners or parents are courageous in seeking to establish a life of one's own.
-This is possible through gaining insight about what they were involved in, identifying and disconfirming internalized, deeply held inaccurate beliefs, becoming educated about gaslighting, coercive influence and control, learning more adaptive coping skills (communication, boundaries, self-care, etc.) Survivors begin to trust themselves again and exert their personal rights in healthier systems.
+People who psychologically and physically leave or distance themselves from gaslighters, corrupt leaders, abusive partners or parents are courageous in seeking to establish a life of one's own.
+They may be partially unaware of their fear of the abuser's actions should they leave the relationship.
+And often when leaving their fears are validated with the fury the abuser demonstrates.
+Physical distance is important to gain perspective of the oppressive system in which one was trapped.
+Survivors become educated about gaslighting, coercive influence and control, and learn more adaptive coping skills (communication, boundaries, self-care, etc.) Survivors begin to trust themselves and exert their personal rights in healthier systems and relationships.